BashyBush/ConstructWorld/README.md

 - I made a Pull Request for a bug fix or a improvement for something.
 Will you add it into the engine?
    - To be quite honest it depends.
 I'm quite new to GitHub (at the time at writing this) so maybe it depends I guess..?

+If you have any other questions that isn't mentioned here.
+You can DM any questions through Discord at "bashybush"

 ### nintendo please don't murder me thanks.